Toloka/docs/en/guide/concepts/spec.md

 {% cut "How can I do it in JS so that if the checkbox is selected, the link is not required, but if the link is inserted, the checkbox is cleared?" %}

-1. See how this is implemented in the  template.
+1. See how this is implemented in the “[Mining business contacts](../tutorials/internet-search.md)” template.

 1. To solve the second problem, you can add another validation like this: